Davospike/segpSPA/The_Process/SystemImplementation.md

 First and foremost, our Agile working methods allowed us to deliver software frequently.
 As our git commit history demonstrates, as a team our commits were 'small and often' as opposed to 'large and infrequent'.
 For us as a team, this continuous delivery method is closely linked and enables many of the other principles in the Agile manifesto such as reflection at regular intervals on our work.
 This approach helped us to interrogate every small piece of the larger jigsaw to ensure that our work was the highest quality it could be.
 Additionally, this iterative approach to delivering software and developing our single page application helped to sustain good morale amongst the team and a productive working environment.
 We have all learnt that it is important to compartmentalise large projects into small pieces to maintain the feeling of progression at all times.
 A different approach might have been demotivating for individuals and the group and we are thankful that we maintained a great work ethic for the duration of the project.

 Secondly, another agile working principle that we followed keenly was to work together daily.
 Close communication was essential for us in developing this project.
 Despite having to adapt in the face of the pandemic, we in constant communication through our weekly stand-ups, additional meetings on Teams and through the instant messaging platform Discord.
 The effects of this cannot be understated.
 This allowed for each team member to assist and offer advice to other members of the group whenever required, and for more complex design decisions, we could draw on five opinions instead of one.
-For example, the back-end team sought the advice of the front end early on in the project when devising ER diagrams for our database.
+For example, the back-end team sought the advice of the front-end early on in the project when devising ER diagrams for our database.
 Considering that many of our team had not met before collaborating on this project, we could have easily taken another path in our communication, which we believe would not have enabled us to ultimately achieve a project to at the same level as this application.
 It is important to note also that our weekly stand-ups set the tone each week for effective communication about our project.
 Every Monday morning at 10 am, each team member was given 60 seconds to answer the following three questions:

 1. What did you do the previous week, and did you encountered any issues?
 2. What does next week have installed for you?